rust-lang/rust/src/doc/guide-lifetimes.md

 safety violation.

-So, in fact, for every `ref` binding, the compiler will impose the same rules as the ones we saw for borrowing the interior of a owned
+So, in fact, for every `ref` binding, the compiler will impose the same rules as the ones we saw for borrowing the interior of an owned
 box: it must be able to guarantee that the `enum` will not be overwritten for the duration of the borrow.
 In fact, the compiler would accept the example we gave earlier.
 The example is safe because